Jordan Stolz

+At the 2024 World Allround Speed Skating Championships, he won the gold medal in his World Allround Speed Skating Championships debut, breaking the world record for the big combination, and became the youngest male World Allround champion in 46 years.

+At the junior level, Stolz also won gold medals in the 500m, 1000m, and 1500m at the 2023 World Junior Speed Skating Championships, becoming the first person to win titles in three separate distances at the Senior and Junior World Championships in the same year.

+He currently holds four junior world records (500m, 1000m, 1500m, Mini Combination) and two senior world records (1000m, Big Combination).

 Early life

 Stolz was born on May 21, 2004, in West Bend, Wisconsin, the son of dental hygenist Jane and police officer Dirk Stolz, originally from Germany.
-Stolz took up skating on his family’s three-acre backyard pond in the small Wisconsin village of Kewaskum, about 45 minutes north of Milwaukee.
 Stolz was 5 years old when he saw the 2010 Winter Olympics in Vancouver on television.
 Stolz was motivated to try skating after being excited from seeing the speed skaters travelling fast on the ice.
-Stolz's father, Dirk, asked his children if they wanted to try ice skating.
-In addition, Stolz's father, Dirk, cleared the snow from the pond in their large backyard and bought hockey skates for both his son, Jordan and his elder daughter, Hannah.
-Stolz's father, Dirk, was very enthusiastic about his chldren skating and installed outdoor lighting at the family backyard pond so that both Jordan and his sister could skate at all hours.
+His father Dirk bought skates for both Jordan and his elder daughter, Hannah.
+Dirk was very enthusiastic about his children skating and installed outdoor lighting at the family backyard pond so that both Jordan and his sister could skate at all hours.

-Stolz credited Apolo Anton Ohno’s and Shani Davis's successes at the 2010 Winter Olympics in Vancouver as inspiration to initially take up skating at the age of 5.
+Stolz credited Apolo Anton Ohno's and Shani Davis's successes at the 2010 Winter Olympics in Vancouver as inspiration to initially take up skating at the age of 5.
 Stolz acknowledged that had he not seen the television coverage of the 2010 Olympic Winter Games, Stolz would not have been in the sport of speed skating.
-Stolz's father, Dirk, said that the family would do short track until both Jordan and Hannah "got too fast".
-After initially training in short track, Stolz moved toward the long track after a few years and began winning national championships when he was in fifth grade.
+Dirk said that the family would do short track until both Jordan and Hannah "got too fast".

-As Stolz got better and faster, he joined the Badger Speed Skating Club, and then the West Allis Speed Skating Club, which became the Wisconsin Club at the Pettit National Ice Center.
-As the center was a 90-minute round trip commute from his home, speed skating became a family sport and commitment; his father Dirk is a third-shift deputy sheriff for Milwaukee County who regularly worked from 9 p.m. to 5:30 a.m. so he can be around in the daytime, whilst his mother.
-Jane is a dental hygienist who worked daytime hours.
-Since fifth grade, Stolz was homeschooled online for 4½ hours a day, before commuting, practicing and training his sport for 5½ to 6 hours a day.

 Career

-Stolz made his international debut during the 2021–22 ISU Speed Skating World Cup in Salt Lake City, where he set the junior world record and American record in the 500 meters with a time of 34.11 and the junior world record in the 1,000 meters with a time of 1:07.62.
+2020–21 season

+At the 2021 US Long Track Speed Skating Championships (March 5–7, 2021) at the Utah Olympic Oval in Kearns, Utah, Stolz won his first U.S. senior national title in the 500 meters at just 16 years of age when he skated a time of 34.99 seconds in the first 500m race on March 5.
+He went under 35.00 seconds in the 500m for the first time and broke the national junior record of 35.17 he had set the previous week during time trials at the Oval.
+The record was broken two days later when Cooper McCleod skated a 34.90 in the second 500m.
+The next day in the first of two men's 1000 meter races he set a second national junior record by skating 1:08.57 to place third.
+Then on March 7, he skated a 35.07 to finish third in the second 500m behind Austin Kleba (34.89) and Cooper McCleod (34.90), and followed that up with a sixth-place finish in the second 1000m in a time of 1:09.40.
+With a Samalog score of 139.045 he finished third in the chase for the Men's US Sprint Championship behind Kleba (138.815) and Kimani Griffin (138.840).